applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/database-searching.md

 >>> queries = random.sample(queries, k=100)
 ```

-Let's also inspect a couple of the query sequences that we'll work with.
+Let's inspect a couple of the query sequences that we'll work with.

 ```python
 >>> queries[0]